WasmEdge/WasmEdge/doc/externref.md

 The Wasm function "`call_square`" takes an `externref` parameter, and calls the imported host function `functor_square` with that `externref`.
 Therefore, the `functor_square` host function can get the object reference when users call "`call_square`" Wasm function and pass the object's reference.

-## SSVM ExternRef Example
+## WasmEdge ExternRef Example

-The following examples are how to use `externref` in Wasm with SSVM in C++.
+The following examples are how to use `externref` in Wasm with WasmEdge in C++.
 Example C++ code can be found in `test/externref/ExternRefTest.h` and `test/externref/ExternRefTest.cpp`, and the example Wasm can be found in `test/externref/externrefTestData/`.

 ### Wasm Code